-Best play mats for babies
+Best nice-looking play mats for babies

-Most play mats for babies include a fabric base with an overhead “gym” attached (and are commonly known as play or activity gyms), but for those looking for just a mat, Fatherly deputy editor Matt Berical recommends this extra-large mat from Tiny Love that features built-in activities and a variety of textures.
+A lot of play mats for babies include a fabric base with an overhead “gym” attached (and are commonly known as play or activity gyms).
+But for those looking for just a mat, Berical recommends this extra-large one from Tiny Love that features built-in activities and a variety of textures.
 “It’s a large, quilted mat that works as a portable play space for kids,” he says.
 “It’s made to help kids move around and interact, and it folds up really small so it’s easy for parents to pack in a bag whenever they go somewhere.
-It’s also machine washable.”
+It’s also machine-washable.”